Distributionally Robust Stochastic Optimization with Wasserstein Distance: Discussions

-\subsection{Two-stage DRSO: connection with robust optimization.}
+\subsection{Two-stage DRSO: Connection with Robust Optimization}

-In Corollary \ref{cor:finite}\ref{itm:finiteDual_robustapprox} we established the close connection between the DRSO problem and robust programming.
-More specifically, we show that every DRSO problem can be approximated by robust programs with rather high accuracy, which significantly enlarges the applicability of the DRSO problem.
-To illustrate this point, in this section we show the tractability of the two-stage linear DRSOs.
+In Corollary~\ref{cor:finite}\ref{itm:finiteDual_robustapprox} we established the close connection between the DRSO problem and robust optimization.
+More specifically, we showed that every DRSO problem can be approximated with high accuracy by robust optimization problems, which facilitates practical application of DRSO problems.
+To illustrate this point, in this section we show the tractability of two-stage linear DRSO problems.